 You can’t deny that Omnichannel Customers are the latest emerging reality.
 As omnichannel marketing begins to take prominence in retail, marketers are pressed hard to target customers that are real and measure the results of engagement in real-time.
 In 2018, people-based data management platforms hold the key to delivering true omnichannel experiences across digital channels.
-Jeff Smith, Chief Marketing Officer of LiveRamp (and, General Manager at Acxiom) shares his insights on how improvements in people-based marketing would impact the performance of digital campaigns and personalized brand messaging.
+Jeff Smith, Chief Marketing Officer and General Manager of Brands at LiveRamp shares his insights on how improvements in people-based marketing would impact the performance of digital campaigns and personalized brand messaging.

 Why does the omnichannel marketing landscape still look disconnected?